-An entertaining picturebook which follows the antics and mishaps of a newly qualified secret agent with a fatal flaw – his ability to be distracted by mini pizzas.
+Secret Agent Elephant an entertaining picturebook which follows the antics and mishaps of a newly qualified secret agent with a fatal flaw – his ability to be distracted by mini pizzas.

-Immediately the limitations of Secret Agent Elephant to both disguise himself and act like a spy are obvious yet the narrator seems pretty desperate ‘Hmm, we can work on that one’.
+Immediately the limitations of Secret Agent Elephant to both disguise himself and act like a spy are obvious.
+Yet, the narrator seems pretty desperate ‘Hmm, we can work on that one’.
 The mission is to stop evil mastermind Vincent le Morte from destroying the world with one press of his big red button.
 What follows is an entertaining caper which parodies all the tropes of a James Bond storyline.
 This is underlined in the endpapers which have our hero brandishing a banana in classic James Bond pose.

 The illustrations by Ross Collins are a delight.
 The use of bold background colours and various fonts add to the energy of the picturebook.
 The fast pace of the story is matched by the vibrancy and humour of the double-page spreads.
 Word and image work together.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.